dapr/components-contrib/tests/certification/state/cassandra/README.md

    - component should successfully initialize
    - run queries to verify

+5. Verify `protoVersion` attribute is used -negative test
+   - set protoVersion to non-default value 1
+   - run dapr application with component
+   - component should recieve errors on queries

-5. Verify `replicationFactor` attribute is used
+6. Verify `replicationFactor` attribute is used
    - set replicationFactor to non-default value 2
    - run dapr application with component using 2 nodes
    - component should successfully initialize
    - run queries to verify

+7. Verify `replicationFactor` attribute is used - negative test
+   - set replicationFactor to non-default value 5
+   - run dapr application with component using 1 node
+   - component should recieve errors on queries

- 6. Verify `consistency` attribute is used - negative test
+8. Verify `consistency` attribute is used - negative test
    - set consistency to non-default value "Three"
    - run dapr application with component
    - component should successfully initialize
    - run queries and see failure due to less than 3 nodes available

- 7. Verify `consistency` attribute is used
+9. Verify `consistency` attribute is used
-    - set consistency to non-default value "One"
+   - set consistency to non-default value "Two"
    - run dapr application with component
    - component should successfully initialize
    - run queries successfully